annieverse/anniediscord/ReadMe.md

 ### Why artist should choose Annie?
 - Annie biggest feature is involving with arts.
-- Fully integrated with AAU server.
+- Fully integrated with our sweet home, AAU.
 - Put your greatest portfolio to your very own profile card!
 - Minimalism is our aesthetic.